This color block mini zip pouch is just big enough to hold credit cards and ID, and maybe a bit of cash, too.

 Mustard and coral and eggplant?
 Yes yes!

-I choose three colors for each bag – a top and a bottom color for the outside, and a third color for the zipper and the lining.
+I choose three colors for each pouch – a top and a bottom color for the outside, and a third color for the zipper and the lining.
 I like to match the fabric for the lining and the zipper tabs to the color of the zipper.
-I also matched the thread to the zipper so it would be pretty when I topstitched it in.
+And just for fun, I matched the thread to the zipper to tie the colors together when I top stitched it in.
 That is all entirely up to you.

 Pssst….
 Do you want to make a larger zip pouch?
 I’ve also got a pattern for a color block cosmetic bag.